mercedes-benz/product-kit_vue/README.md

 <span class="primary--text">Hello World!</span>
 ```

 > For further information on colors visit the [Vuetify Colors Documentation](https://vuetifyjs.com/en/styles/colors/).
-All custom colors of Daimler TSS are mentioned in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core).
+All custom colors of Mercedes-Benz Tech Innovation are mentioned in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core).
 Note: Contrast colors are used as text colors.
 If text is displayed on the background color `primary` the text color should be `contrast-primary`.

 ### Spacing